mbabynames search ✿

 Tate George

-Tate, meaning "noble and strong", pairs with George, meaning "farmer".
+Tate, meaning "cheerful", pairs with George, meaning "farmer".
 The meanings point in complementary directions.
 Both single-syllable.
 Tate George is short, punchy, and easy to say.

 Flowing and rhythmic